 An RCR of 1.0 means that the article received the same number of citations per year as the median paper of the same field.
 A number lower than 1.0 means the article has had below average impact.
 A higher number means that the article has had higher than average impact.

 Hutchins, B. I., Yuan, X., Anderson, J. M., & Santangelo, G. M. (2016).
 Relative Citation Ratio (RCR): A new metric that uses citation rates to measure influence at the article level.
 PLoS bBology, 14(9), e1002541. https://doi.org/10.1371/journal.pbio.1002541

 FCR indicates the relative citation performance of an article, when compared to similarly-aged articles in its subject area.
 The FCR is normalized to 1.0 for this selection of articles.
-An FCR value of more than 1.0 shows that the publication has a higher than average number of citations for its group (defined by its FoR subject code and publication year).
+An FCR value of more than 1.0 shows that the publication has a higher than average number of citations for its group (defined by its Fields of Research (FoR) classification system and publication year).
 Articles that are less than 2 years old do not have an FCR.
 An article with zero citations has an FCR of 0.

 Here is a screenshot showing RCR and FCR for an article found on Dimensions (see section highlighted with yellow box):

 After accessing the NIH iCite tool you can search by title/author/keywords, by uploading a spreadsheet of PubMed IDs, or by copying in a comma separated list of PubMed IDs.

 Once a search is conducted, iCite displays up to 10,000 results of matching articles.
 The top of the results page shows general data about all of the publications found in the search, including a Relative Citation Ratio distribution, numbers of citations per year, Max/Min data, and more.
 There are other tabs labeled “Translation” and “Citations” which display other article information, but all the Relative Citation Ratio information is found on the “Influence” tab.